-The amount of each Settlement Class Member's Individual Class Payment is tied to the number of Pay Periods Worked by each Settlement Class Member for Defendants during the Class Period.
-Individual Class Payments are calculated by (a) dividing the Net Settlement Amount by the total number of Pay Periods Worked by all Participating Class Members during the Class Period, and (b) multiplying the result by each Participating Class Member's Pay Periods Worked.
+The amount of each Settlement Class Member's Individual Class Payment is tied to the number of hours worked by each Class Member for Defendant during the Class Period.
+Individual Class Payments are calculated by (a) dividing the Net Settlement Amount by the total number of hours worked by all Participating Class Members during the Class Period, and (b) multiplying the result by each Participating Class Member's hours worked.
 (S.A. ¶ 3.2.4).

-Additionally, each "Aggrieved Employee" will receive a share of the PAGA Penalties based on a pro-rata basis.
-Thus, the \$18,750 PAGA Penalties allocated to the Aggrieved Employees will be divided and paid on a Pay Periods Worked basis.
-(S.A. ¶ 3.2.5).
+based on a pro-rata basis.
+Thus, the \$10,000 PAGA Penalties allocated to the Aggrieved Employees will be divided and paid on a Pay Periods Worked basis.
+(S.A. ¶ 3.2.5.1).